oracle/accelerated-data-science/docs/source/user_guide/model_registration/model_deploy_byoc.rst

 To deploy a model deployment, you can define a ``ModelDeployment`` object and call the ``.deploy()`` of it.
 You could either use API or YAML to define the ``ModelDeployment`` object.

 When configuring the ``ModelDeploymentContainerRuntime`` object, you must specify the container `image`.
 You can optionally specify the `entrypoint` and `cmd` for running the container (See `Understand how CMD and ENTRYPOINT interact <https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact>`_).
-For more details regarding the parameters allowed for container runtime, see `<build_container_image_parameters>`.
+For more details regarding the parameters allowed for container runtime, see `BYOC Required Interfaces <https://docs.oracle.com/en-us/iaas/data-science/using/mod-dep-byoc.htm#model-dep-byoc-interfaces>`_.

 Below is an example of deploying model on container runtime using ``ModelDeployment`` class: